Top 10 Diabetes Treatments You May Have Missed

 Although Victoza was originally approved in January, 2010, in 2017 it gained a new labeled indication to reduce the risk of heart attack, stroke and cardiovascular (CV) death in adults with type 2 diabetes and established heart (cardiovascular) disease.
 Victoza demonstrated a life-saving benefit that included a 22% reduction in cardiovascular death and a 15% reduction in all-cause death.

-The most common side effects leading to the study discontinuation of Victoza were gastrointestinal (stomach) events, which are common with GLP-1 receptor agonists.
+In studies, the most common side effects leading to the discontinuation of Victoza were gastrointestinal (stomach) events, which are common with GLP-1 receptor agonists.
 The most common side effects overall are headache, nausea and diarrhea.

 9. Ozempic & Rybelsus

 Ozempic (semaglutide injection) is a glucagon-like peptide-1 (GLP-1) analog from Novo Nordisk.
-It is used in patients with type 2 diabetes as an adjunct to diet and exercise to improve blood sugar control, as well as to reduce the risk of events like a heart attack, stroke or death in adults with established heart disease.
+It is used in patients with type 2 diabetes in addition to diet and exercise to improve blood sugar control, as well as to reduce the risk of heart-related events (cardiovascular death, non-fatal heart attack or non-fatal stroke) in adults with established heart disease.
+It's also approved to help reduce the risk of worsening kidney disease and heart-related death in adults with type 2 diabetes and chronic kidney disease.

-- Ozempic is a subcutaneous (under the skin) injection given once weekly and comes as a pre-filled, disposable, single-patient-use injection pen.
+- Ozempic is a subcutaneous (under the skin) injection given once a week and comes as a pre-filled, disposable, single-use injection pen.
+Your healthcare provider will teach you how to give this injection.

 - In studies, the most common adverse reactions reported in 5% or greater of patients treated with Ozempic were: nausea, vomiting, diarrhea, abdominal (stomach area) pain and constipation.

-Rybelsus (semaglutide oral tablets), also from Novo Nordisk, was approved in Sept.
-2019 as the first GLP-1 agonist given by mouth in the U.S. It is a novel oral product of the injectable form of semaglutide (Ozempic).
+Rybelsus (semaglutide oral tablets), also from Novo Nordisk, was initially approved in Sept.
+2019 as the first oral GLP-1 agonist in the U.S. It is a novel oral product of the injectable form of semaglutide (Ozempic) but is taken by mouth.

 10. Steglatro, Segluromet, and Steglujan (ertugliflozin)